 If you live in a cold climate, you might think you have to give up container gardening once the temperatures dip.
-However, there are lots of things you can do to garden in pots year 'round.
+However, there are lots of things you can do to garden in pots all year long.

-While there are lots of annuals that instantly give up the ghost at the hint of frost there are plenty that scoff at the cold and look great and will last well past the first frost.
+While there are lots of annuals that instantly die at the hint of frost, there are plenty that will last well past the first frost.
 Some will even look fabulous and sculptural with a coating of snow.
 Try combining different heights and forms, or go simple and pot a single dramatic plant in a beautiful container.

 Use Containers That Tolerate Cold

-Make sure that your containers are made of material that will withstand freezing and thawing.
-Ceramics, terra cottas and thin plastics probably will not survive.
-Instead try containers made of the following materials:
+Make sure that your containers are made of a material that will withstand freezing and thawing.
+Ceramics, terra cottas, and thin plastics probably will not survive.
+Instead, try containers made of the following materials:

 - Thick plastic

 Throughout the winter, make sure that drainage holes are clear and use pot feet to elevate your containers.
 That way they won't freeze to the ground, which can break even the hardiest pot.

 While you can’t buy your plants tiny down coats, you can help them survive the winter.
 In the fall, continue watering your container gardens.
 Stop fertilizing containers, particularly those that contain perennials, about six to eight weeks before the first frost date is predicted for your area.
 You don’t want to encourage new growth.
 It is too tender, won’t survive cold temperatures, and could even weaken or kill your plant.
 During a severe freeze, insulation blankets sold at most garden centers provide extra protection.